apache/struts-site/source/security/index.md

 The Struts OGNL Guard allows applications to completely disable certain OGNL expression features/capabilities.
 This feature is disabled by default but can be enabled and configured with `struts.ognl.excludedNodeTypes`.

 It is recommended to disable any OGNL feature you are not leveraging in your application.

+For example, if you do not need to use the addition operation in any OGNL expressions, you can add `ognl.ASTAdd` to your excluded node types.
+This will mitigate against a host of String concatenation attacks.

 For applications using a minimal number of Struts features, you may find the following list a good starting point.
 Please be aware that this list WILL break certain Struts features:

 ```xml